 - Next, sprinkle the bottom of the dishwasher with a cup of baking soda and run a short hot-water cycle.
 This should leave the machine looking bright and shiny clean.

-- Still see little food particles or soap scum?
+- Do you still see little food particles or soap scum?
 Use a toothbrush to remove any remaining debris you find in the dishwasher after you’ve completed the other steps.
 This will ensure that your dishwasher is as clean as possible.

-Use vinegar and oil to buff stainless steel.
 Although stainless steel appliances are pretty, they tend to show fingerprints and grime easily.
-You can keep your stainless steel’s sheen by first cleaning it with vinegar and then using a little olive oil and a soft dry cloth to buff it and remove any lingering water marks.
-Always wipe in the direction of the stainless steel’s “grain.”
+You can keep your stainless steel sheen by first cleaning it with vinegar and then using a little olive oil and a soft dry cloth to buff it and remove any lingering watermarks.
+Fill a spray bottle with the cleaners and remember to always wipe in the direction of the stainless steel “grain.”

-Wipe up drips on the stove immediately.
-A few seconds spent cleaning up a drip or spill right away will save you potential minutes of scrubbing later on.
+A few seconds spent cleaning up a drip or spill right away will save you potential minutes of scrubbing and kitchen cleaning later on.

-Refresh your garbage disposal with ice and lemon.
 The garbage disposal beneath your sink drain can start to slow and smell foul due to a buildup of food particles.
-Keep it running smoothly and smelling fresh by occasionally putting a few ice cubes and lemon peels down the drain and then running the disposal.
+Keep both kitchen cleaning and your garbage disposal running smoothly and smelling fresh by occasionally putting a few ice cubes and lemon peels down the drain and then running the disposal.
 The ice will help remove clogs while the lemon peel will help deodorize and leave a fresh lemony scent.

 (Warning: Never put your hands or fingers into the sink drain when the disposal is on, even if it seems to have stopped or clogged.
 You could be severely injured by the blades.)

-Clean your blender with soapy water.
-The easiest way to clean your blender—and keep your fingers safe from the blades—is to put a couple cups of warm soapy water in the canister and blend away.
+The easiest way to clean your blender—and keep your fingers safe from the blades—is to put a couple of cups of warm soapy water in the canister and blend away.
 Then, simply rinse out the canister and cover and wipe down the base.

-Beyond doing the dishes and cleaning the appliances, tidying your kitchen on a daily basis can feel overwhelming.
-Here are some extra tips for making it quicker and easier:
+Beyond doing the dishes and cleaning the appliances, tidying your kitchen on a daily basis can feel overwhelming – especially when it comes to seeing drips and stains on your kitchen cabinets that can get sticky or are visible all the time.
+Here are pointers on how to clean kitchen cabinets and some extra tips for making kitchen cleaning quicker and easier: